Improved Project – Procurement – Direct Administrative Costs

-The Acting RA properly determined the Applicant’s request for funding for work outside the approved SOW, as well as higher costs associated with items in the approved SOW, to be ineligible because the Applicant failed to identify new work and request additional funding in a timely manner.
+The Acting RA properly determined the Applicant’s request for costs for work outside the approved SOW to be ineligible because the Applicant failed to identify new damage and request additional funding in a timely manner.
 Moreover, the Applicant did not substantiate its claim that the project’s CEF was incorrect or the estimate was improper.
 With respect to DAC, the Applicant’s contract award to Witt was the result of an impermissible noncompetitive procurement.
 The Acting RA exercised appropriate discretion by awarding partial costs as an enforcement measure.
 The Acting RA also acted appropriately by declining to award hourly costs billed above $155 per hour, costs for hours billed after June 8, 2014, and costs associated with travel expenses for Witt staff.
 Accordingly, this second appeal is denied.

 Letter from Alt.
 State Coordinating Officer, Mo.
 State Emergency Mgmt.
 Agency to Dir., Infrastructure Branch, FEMA Region VII, at 1 (July 3, 2012).

 Letter from Chief Fin.
 Officer, Joplin Sch.
-Dist. to Mo.
-St. Emergency Mgmt.
-Agency, at 1-3 (May 4, 2015) (requesting additional funding for CEF factors and cost escalation); Letter from Chief Fin.
+Dist., to Mo.
+State Emergency Mgmt.
+Agency, at 1-3 (Aug.
+3, 2015) (requesting additional funding for CEF factors and cost escalation); Letter from Chief Fin.
 Officer, Joplin Sch.
-Dist. to St. Emergency Mgmt.
-Agency, at 1-2 (May 4, 2015) (requesting additional funding for damage not originally included in the SOW).
+Dist., to Mo.
+State Emergency Mgmt.
+Agency, at 1-2 (Aug.
+3, 2015) (requesting additional funding for damage not originally included in the SOW).
 The Applicant’s calculation steps were different in these two letters than they were in its 2014 request, and it is not clear where the difference in numbers comes from.
 Additionally, the Applicant inadvertently included the request of $12,318.75 for its architectural firm’s review in both letters.
 The $1,499,168.31 figure given here includes that amount only once.

 Due to the complexity of this appeal, in summarizing the various documents below, some of the contents have been reorganized or regrouped for the sake of clarity.

 It is unclear why the Applicant thought this regulation was in conflict with the requirement to appeal the amount of capped funding within 60 days of obligation.
-The Applicant’s projects were not small projects, nor was there any cost overrun, given the Applicant used the funding to build a new school and the work that formed the basis for the estimate was not actually done.
+The Applicant’s projects were not small projects, nor was there any cost overrun, given the Applicant used the funding to build a new school and the work that formed the basis for the estimated improved project cap was not actually done.

 Email from Chief Fin.
 Officer, Joplin Sch., to FEMA, at 1 (Apr.
 20, 2012, 6:05 PM).